-Long lasting; a pair will see you through many adventures
+- Long-lasting; a pair will see you through many adventures

-Secure lace fastening does not come loose
+- Secure lace fastening does not come loose

-Size runs unpredictably; does not match other Keen shoes
+- Size runs unpredictably; does not match other Keen shoes

 Not only do the Merrell Kahuna III open toe men’s hiking sandals look fantastic, they live up to the task they are set up to do as well.
 To begin with, these have enough stride in them to ensure the best possible performance in a number of different conditions.
 Among the good things, there is the fact that it is highly adaptive and can take you anywhere.
-It sports a suede upper that promises endurance, and n added bonus is the anti-microbial protection lining that has become an essential for hygienic reasons.
+It sports a suede upper that promises endurance, and n added bonus is the anti-microbial protection lining that has become essential for hygienic reasons.

 The sandals close well with their adjustable hook and loop closure system, and they feel comfortable all day.
 But the most important part in any functionality related shoes is the sole, and the Kahuna III has got that spot on.
 The air cushioning support in the midsole is excellent and keeps you on your feet all day.
 Moreover, it works reasonably well across most terrains, making it count among the best for its versatility.

-Well built and versatile
+- Well built and versatile

-Not the best performance in marshes and swampy areas
+- Not the best performance in marshes and swampy areas

 Teva is renowned for making some of the best functionality oriented footwear in the world, and no list of the best hiking sandals will ever be complete without the Teva Omnium.
 Teva Hiking Sandals are available for both men and women, the Ominium is easily the best Teva hiking sandals in our opinion.
 The company has got everything from start to finish right on spot, making these the top hybrid one can find in the market.